Maltese National Regatta: Format of competition

-Rowers from seven different clubs compete in two categories.
-The 'Open' Category is dedicated to professional rowers whereas Category 'B' is intended for up-and-coming inexperienced rowers.
+Rowers from the eight different clubs compete in two categories.
+The 'Open' Category is dedicated to the more professional rowers whereas Category 'B' is intended for the more amateur rowers.
 Each category comprises five races and the club which obtains the highest number of points from the five races wins the respective category.

 Each race features a different rowing boat and points are awarded to the first three placings.
 The number of points tends to vary from one race to another, with the largest number of points assigned to the last race, thus ensuring that the competition remains interesting to the very end.

-On 8 September 2018 under the presidency of the newly elected president Mr. Stephen Paris the women's race took place again after 40 years.
+On 8 September 2018 under the presidency of the then newly elected president Mr. Stephen Paris the women's race took place again after 40 years.
 For these races there is also a shield that is won by the winners and kept for a year.